mahmoodlab/HIPT/README.md

 ## Updates / TODOs
 Stay tuned for more updates :).
-- [ ] XX/YY/2022: Reproducible and largely-working codebase that I'm satisfied with and have heavily tested.
 - [x] TODO: Add pretrained models + instructions for hierarchical visualization.
-- [ ] TODO: Clean Classification + Survival repositories.
 - [X] TODO: Add pre-extracted slide-level embeddings, and code for K-NN evaluation.
 - [X] TODO: Add results for Tensorboard.